 As an independent contractor or freelancer, you provide services to clients or companies on a project-by-project basis, rather than being employed as full-time or part-time employee by a company.
 Independent contractors and freelancers have control over their work schedules, clients, and the way they deliver their services.

-For undocumented students without work authorization, independent contracting and freelancing can offer flexibility, self-employment, and income generation.
+For students without work authorization, independent contracting and freelancing can offer flexibility, self-employment, and income generation.
 To find work, as an independent contractor or freelancer, you are responsible for securing the work and projects yourself.
 There are many resources available to learn how to market your skills and talents so that people will hire you to complete projects.

 - 5 Steps to Get Started as an Independent Contractor